 Find out about some of the rarest breeds of dog around the world, including an Italian-born truffle hunter and Hungary’s own pedigree sheepdog.
 See how many of these fascinating breeds you recognise…

 It’s difficult to pin a number on the amount of dog breeds that exist around the globe today.
-From the miniature but mighty Chihuahua to the big softie Golden Retriever, there are plenty breeds to choose from when seeking the perfect canine companion.
-However, no matter how many mutts you think you recognise, there are some lesser-known doggies which you may have never even heard of.
+From the miniature, but mighty, Chihuahua to the big softie Golden Retriever, there are plenty of breeds to choose from when seeking the perfect canine companion.
+However, no matter how many mutts you think you recognise, there are some lesser-known doggies that you may have never even heard of.

 1. Norwegian Lundehund

 Dating back to the Ice Age, the Norwegian Lundehund is recognised as one of the rarest dog breeds on the planet due to its unique characteristics, which aren’t shared by any other breed.
 Originating from the islands off the Norwegian coast, this crimson-coated canine was developed to hunt Puffin birds along the coastal cliffs.
 Due to its unusual hunting environment, the agile Norwegian Lundehund evolved to develop the perfect traits for scaling rocky cliffs: six toes on each front paw, adjustable ears and a neck so flexible that it can crane backwards to touch the spine.

 This endangered Spitz species neared extinction during World War II, but was miraculously recovered by Norwegian breeders and thankfully remains in small numbers today.
 Known for its fun-loving nature and affectionate personality, the Norwegian Lundehund would be a perfect pet for active families.